htw-imi-showtime/showtime-website/content/ws24/bachelor/b3-helm-sucht-kopf/_index.md

 +++
 project_id = "B3"
 title = "Helm sucht Kopf"
-subtitle = "Recruiting für die Berliner Feuerwehr" claim = "Everyone can be a hero, but even heroes need guidance." abstract = "We collaborated with #HelmSuchtKopf, a campaign by the Berlin Fire Department, to create a solution that simplifies obtaining information and helps individuals find the right entry opportunities through gamification and interactivity.
+subtitle = "Recruiting for the Berlin Fire Department" claim = "Everyone can be a hero, but even heroes need guidance.
+We help prospective firefighters navigate their path to the Berliner Feuerwehr and explore available opportunities." abstract = "We collaborated with #HelmSuchtKopf, a campaign by the Berlin Fire Department, to create a solution that simplifies obtaining information and helps individuals find the right entry opportunities through gamification and interactivity.
 As part of this initiative, we developed a website with innovative features and tools, making it easier for individuals to explore their ideal entry path in an intuitive way."

 # Properties for displaying the project in the project list